-Some study abroad programs offer courses with an internship component; Haverford does accept these courses for credit (such as those with CET, CIEE, IES, and Sweet Briar programs).
+Some study abroad programs offer courses with an internship component.
+Haverford does accept these courses for credit, such as those with CET, CIEE, and IES programs.
 The internship's corresponding seminar course usually has weekly discussions, assignments due throughout the semester, and a research paper, for which students do receive a grade.
 These and other programs also offer volunteer opportunities and internships, for which no credit is awarded.

 Research and Independent Study